Maintaining Sexual Attraction and Keeping the Spark Alive in Relationships

 This is all about treating the whole relationship as foreplay.
 When you do this, your confidence, closeness, intimacy & attraction will thrive.

-Forget ‘two become one’!
-Great attraction, connection and chemistry needs a bit of distance and mystery.
+And remember that great attraction, connection and chemistry needs a bit of distance.
 It’s often the things that make our partner different from us that first attracted us to them.

 Remember, there is a difference between privacy and secrecy.
 Healthy relationships respect privacy and alone time.
 Practice lovingly giving and respecting each others‘ solo time.